-License fees for stand alone sites are a one-time fee of $2500 and include the training and certification for two instructors of your choosing.
+License fees for stand alone sites are a one-time fee of $2500 and includes the training and certification for two instructors of your choosing.
 After the first year, there is an annual license renewal fee of $150 for each facility where Geri-Fit classes are held.
 There are no other fees, royalties or hidden costs.
 We also offer discounted program license fees for facilities with 10 or more locations (ask about our Blanket License option) as well as a Traveling License for facilities that are unable to offer year-round classes.
-We've prepared a Program Summary which will help answer any questions you may have about the Geri-Fit tier level III evidence-based health promotion / chronic disease management support program.
+We've prepared Program Summary which will help answer any questions you may have about the Geri-Fit tier level III evidence-based health promotion / chronic disease management support program.

 Read some of these success letters from early adopters of Geri-Fit where it still being offered now 20 years later and with some of the same original members still attending class!
 North Olmsted and Streetsboro.
 This 2018 infograph shows some of the long term measurable outcomes that have been achieved with the Geri-Fit program.

 Title IIID Older Americans' Act (OAA) federal funding for Tier III evidence-based health promotion programs is available to facilities that qualify, especially senior centers, Area Agencies on Aging, and county health departments that are interested in implementing evidence-based health promotion programs or ongoing secondary support programs (physical activity programs) for chronic disease self-management, pain management, behavioral health and lifestyle change programs.
 Refer to the Title III-D OAA (Older Americans Act) cost chart by visiting the National Council on Aging's website or download the Cost Chart of the approved evidence-based health promotion programs (Geri-Fit is listed on page 19).